 Basically what this means is that we have full authority over all animals.
 While this includes the right to kill animals for food (Genesis 9:2) or protect ourselves from animals that threaten people's lives (Exodus 21:28-35), this also means we are to care for them with dignity and mercy (Proverbs 12:10).

 Still, when a beloved pet is ailing, making that hard decision about whether or not to put it down is heart-wrenching.
-When all reasonable options have been tried, but the animal is still suffering, the most merciful thing is to euthanize it, and there is nothing wrong with that.
+When all reasonable options have been tried, but the animal is still suffering, the most merciful thing is to euthanize it, and there is nothing wrong with this decision.

 You are, of course, allowed to do what you can to preserve your pet's life.
 But don't let yourself feel guilty if you know that the best thing you can do is to euthanize your animal when their health is failing.
 You have that authority, and as hard as it is, that is sometimes the best way you can be a good caretaker of your pet.